Zheng Zhegu: Mingxing Film Company and death

 Also in 1922, Zheng portrayed a violent bandit in Good Elder Brother, as well as the character Zhang Jiayun in the crime drama Zhang Xinsheng.
 Based on a real-life court-case, the film was Mingxing's first commercial success, earning more than 6,000 yuan (equivalent to ¥ in 2019) during its 27-day run.
-Although this film helped ameliorate Mingxing's finances, the company remained in a precarious state, and its next film – Havoc in a Bizarre Theatre (1923), a slapstick comedy in which Zheng portrayed a chef with dreams of stardom – likewise failed to entice audiences.
+Although this film helped improve Mingxing's finances, the company remained in a precarious state, and its next film – Havoc in a Bizarre Theatre (1923), a slapstick comedy in which Zheng portrayed a chef with dreams of stardom – failed to entice audiences.

 With Mingxing close to bankruptcy, the company committed to one more feature-length film: Orphan Rescues Grandfather, a melodrama wherein Zheng portrayed a kindly grandfather.
-This film, which premiered on 21 December 1923, was an immediate commercial success, running for almost 100 days in Shanghai alone; further screenings were held in Beijing, Nanjing, and Suzhou in subsequent months.
+This film, which premiered on 21 December 1923, was an immediate commercial success, running for almost 100 days in Shanghai; further screenings were held in Beijing, Nanjing, and Suzhou in subsequent months.
 One distributor offered up to 9,000 yuan (equivalent to ¥ in 2019) for the right to show the film in Southeast Asia.
-The success of this film enabled Mingxing not only to survive but to expand in subsequent years.
+The success of this film enabled Mingxing to survive and expand in subsequent years.

 As Zheng continued to act for Mingxing, he honed his craft.
 He later described himself as initially having no knowledge of cinema, instead just "rushing around".
-Later, after receiving guidance from an American shooting a film in China, he sought to present a "clean and natural" performance, "without meaningless actions".
+After receiving guidance from an American shooting a film in China, he sought to present a "clean and natural" performance, "without meaningless actions".
 At the same time, he coached Mingxing's new hires, including the actresses Wang Hanlun and Yang Naimei as well as the actors Wang Jiting and Shao Zhuanglin.
 He taught students to balance cautiousness and dramatization, urging them to "express the identity, situation, and temperament of the movie role step-by-step".

 In 1924, Zheng took another three roles for Mingxing.
 In Jade Pear Spirit, adapted from the novel by Xu Zhenya, he portrayed a young teacher named Qin Shichi.
 This film, a modest success that ran in Shanghai for forty days, was followed by The Poor Children, in which Zheng played a lawyer.
 Finally, in Love and Vanity, he took on a villainous role; the reviewer Chigong wrote in SB that Zheng "portrays a vivid picture of a sinister villain, and his facial expression can change anytime and anywhere".
 While filming The Last Conscience (1925), Zheng fell seriously ill, later dying of his illness.
 The contemporary critic Linfu wrote in Yingxi Chunqiu, "when Zheng Zhegu died, the Chinese film industry seemed to have lost half of its soul".
 The Last Conscience was completed with actor Wang Xianzhai taking over the starring role.